 - Pineapple Coconut Smoothie

-- Strawberry Ginger Smoothie
+- Blueberry Smoothie

 - In a high-speed blender, combine the spinach, almond milk, banana, blueberries, rolled oats, almond butter, protein, water, and ice,